-The Dunstable Water Department (DWD) uses ground water as its source.
-We have two wells located off Main Street that service the center of the town.
-These wells are called Salmon Brook Well #1 and Well #2.
+The Dunstable Water Department (DWD) uses groundwater as the source of its water.
+There are two wells located off Main Street that provide water to the center of the town.
+These wells are named Salmon Brook Well #1 and Well #2.
 The wells are approximately 90 feet deep, gravel packed, with the current capacity to pump 250 gallons per minute.
-In 2021, the system included over 1 mile of water main, 101 services, and less than 1000 users.
+In 2022, the system included approximately 3 miles of water mains, 102 services, and less than 1000 overall individual users.
 Your water is provided by the following sources listed below:

-Source Name MassDEP Source ID# Source Type Location of Source Salmon Brook Well #1 2081000-02G Groundwater 711 Main Street Salmon Brook Well #2 2081000-03G Groundwater 711 Main Street
+Source Name ne MassDEP Source Location of Source Salmon Brook Well #1 2081000-02G Groundwater 711 Main Street Salmon Brook Well #2 2081000-03G Groundwater 711 Main Street